aliaizad72/url-shortener/README.md

  After the target URL is saved in the database, the `Url` model takes the id of that instance and convert it to a base62 number.
 For example, a `Url` instance of id: `123123` will return  `W1r`.
 It would take more than 56 billion urls before the key would exceed 6 characters (last key: `zzzzzz`).

 This `Url` instance is then updated with this key and return to the user the short URL of [snippit.my/tWir]().
-The letter "t" is appended as a marker in routes to point it at the `redirect` action that would occur if someone makes a request at the short URL.
+The letter "t" is prepended to the key as a marker in routes to point it at the `redirect` action that would occur if someone makes a request at the short URL.

 ### Redirecting the Short URL